 These adorable pups are not overly yappy and would make great companions for seniors living in apartments.
 While they’re well suited to small or single-person households, they’ll also thrive in larger family environments with older kids, as they demand quite a bit of attention.
 If you’re a traveler, this pup makes an easy travel companion and would love to tag along, wherever the road leads you.

-See below for all Dorkie facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Dorkies!

 Dorkie Mixed Dog Breed Pictures